 Your website bounce rate is an important website ranking factor.
 If people leave your website almost immediately after landing, the signal is that they are unhappy with the content.

 Over time, Google will translate this to mean a lack of authority in your niche, undermining your SEO efforts.
-Adding a Twitter widget to display highly engaging content from your feed will keep site visitors engaged, leading to higher on-site time and significantly improving your bounce rates.
+Adding an X widget to display highly engaging content from your feed will keep site visitors engaged, leading to higher on-site time and significantly improving your bounce rates.

 Easy Display of Social Proof